You might be the new person in charge of hospitality ministries, or the pastor responsible for preparing your welcome ministries.

 - help you prepare your team for an outstanding welcome.

-This class is focused for your church and your particular context.
+This class is focused on your church and your particular context.

 You can gather your team in a common location, such as a living room or classroom at your church.